growilabs/growi-docs/docs/en/guide/features/authority.md

   By default, it appears in the page list and page search results.

-## About group management function
+## About group management feature

 Click [here](/en/admin-guide/management-cookbook/group.md) for details

-## Control search results and list display for authorized pages
+## Control showing list and search result for privilege pages

-If you don't want to show a page to someone who doesn't have view / edit authority when viewing search results or page list, let's switch on / off function of the corresponding setting in `Security setting` of management menu.
+If you don't want to show a page to someone who doesn't have vieing and editing privileges when viewing GROWI's search results or page list, switching on / off function of the corresponding setting in `Security setting` of management menu.

 ![security](./images/security.png)

-### Page listing/searching restricted by 'Just Me'
+### Show page list and restricted pages as 'Only me'

-- Case with ON
+- Case of switching "ON"

-  The list of pages of other users and search results will show the pages that have the restriction.
+  It will show restricted pages that applied as search result or page list for the users except you.

-- Case with OFF
+- Case of switching "off"

-  The page with the restriction
-  is not displayed in the list display or search results of the pages of other users.

-### Page listing/searching restricted by User Group
+  It will not show restricted pages that applied as search result or page list for the users except you.

+### Show page list and restricted pages for specific groups

-- Case with ON
+- Case of switching "ON"

-  The list of pages of users who do not belong to the group and search results will show the pages that have the restriction.
+  It will show restricted pages that applied as search result or page list for the users who do not belong to any groups.

-- Case with OFF
+- Case of switching "off"

-  Pages that have the restriction are not displayed in the list display or search results of users who do not belong to the group.
+  It will not show restricted pages that applied as search result or page list for the users who do not belong to any groups.

-## Set viewing and editing authority at once under the page
+## Set viewing and editing privileges to be under the page at once

-Pages have a hierarchical structure, and you may want to manage permissions for all pages under a specific page at once.
+There are the case that you want to manage all privileges at once, cause page is hierarchical structure.

-In that case, please click "▲" of "Create / Update" button Appears in the lower right corner of the screen when in edit mode.
+In this case, please click "▲" of "Create / Update" button which appears in the lower right corner of the screen when in create/edit.

-Click "Update and Overwrite scopes of all descendants".
+then, click "Update and Overwrite scopes of all descendants".

 ![authority2](./images/authority2.png)

-By this operation,the same authority settings can be applied to all pages under the corresponding page.
+By this operation, be able to apply same privilege settings to all pages under the corresponding page.

-## Setting example of authority
+## Example of setting privileges

-Pages that require viewing / editing authority can be easily managed by putting them together.
+Basically, you can be easy to manage if you organize pages together which needs viewing and editing privileges and then update at once under the corresponding pages.

-Move the pages that need authority as shown in the following example, if there is no problem with changing the page structure.
+Move the pages that need privileges like as shown example below, if Updating the studctures of the page has no problem.

 - Create a group name page

-- Move the page that you want to have view / edit authority only for that group under that page
+- Move the page that you want to set viewing or editing privileges for only applicable group, to the under the page.

-  Click [here](/en/guide/features/page_operation.md) for page move
+  Click [here](/en/guide/features/page_operation.md) for how to move pages

-- Set authority for group name pages at once
+- Set privilege for group name pages at once